Danielc6275/Vitality/README.md

 # React-app

 ## Prerequisites:
-General knowledge of HTML, CSS and JavaScript.
+General knowledge of HTML, CSS and JavaScript as well as the react library and vite.

 TypeScript: helps catch JSX errors.